helixml/docs/content/helix/private-deployment/controlplane.md

 ./install-helix.sh --cli --controlplane --together-api-key YOUR_TOGETHER_API_KEY
 ```

+This won't work with image inference or text/image fine-tuning.
+Connect a full GPU to enable those features.

 ### Set up Control Plane with a DNS name

 If you want to make your Helix deployment available to other people, you should get a domain name or subdomain and set up an A record pointing to the IP address of your Control Plane server.